colbyfayock/colbyfayock.com/src/_posts/learn-next-js-in-10-tweets.md

 ![58.59% adoption in the Jamstack community](/assets/3.-jamstack-adoption.jpg)

-In the #jamstack world, Next.js pulled a hefty 58.6% share of framework adoption in 2020
+In the [Jamstack](https://jamstackhandbook.com/) world, Next.js pulled a hefty 58.6% share of framework adoption in 2020

 Compared to other popular React.js frameworks like Gatsby, which pulled in 12%